A spectroscopically confirmed z=1.327 galaxy-scale deflector magnifying a z~8 Lyman-Break galaxy in the Brightest of Reionizing Galaxies survey: Measurement of lens and source properties using a Markov-Chain Monte Carlo Bayesian inference

 \subsection{MCMC lens modelling}

 We run the MCMC code with the 10 parameters described above.
-The data are cropped WFC3 FITS files in $J_{125}$ and $H_{160}$, along with oversampled PSFs and RMS maps.
+The data are cropped WFC3 FITS files in $J_{125}$ and $H_{160}$, along with oversampled PSFs and root mean square (RMS) maps.
 The code allows for oversampled PSFs by oversampling the image plane equivalently.
-The step size is optimized to deliver a success rate of $0.333$.
-As usual, we discard the MCMC burn in.
-We find well constrained posterior probability distribution functions (posterior pdf) for each parameter in both the source and lens.

-The inferred parameters from the MCMC analysis are presented in Table~\ref{table:results}.
-We find a source with a S\'{e}rsic index of $n \sim 1$ and a major-axis half-light radius of $0.7$~kpc (in Section \ref{section:comparison} we use $\tt{SExtractor}$ to determine the circularized half-light radius for consistency with the literature).
-The apparent magnitude of the source would be $27.4 \pm 0.1$ mag if observed unlensed.
-The magnification at the location of the primary image is $3.7 \pm 0.2$.
-The total magnification is $4.4 \pm 0.2$.
+The step size is optimiSed to deliver a success rate of $1/3$.
+As is standard, we discard the MCMC burn in.
+We find well-constrained posterior probability distribution functions (posterior PDF) for each source and lens parameter.\\ The inferred parameters from the MCMC analysis are presented in Table \ref{table:results}.
+A deflector with an Einstein radius of $1.49\pm0.03$ arcsec and ellipticity $\epsilon=0.70^{+0.05}_{-0.11}$ at $-15.3^{+2.7}_{-2.0}$ $^{\circ}$ East of North is favoured by the data.
+The source has a S\'{e}rsic index of $n=0.92^{+0.24}_{-0.16}$ and a major-axis half-light radius of $0.7\pm0.1$ kpc (in Section \ref{section:comparison} $\tt{SExtractor}$ is used to determine the circularised half-light radius for consistency with the literature).
+The apparent magnitude of the source would be $m_{J_{125}}=27.5\pm0.1$ mag if observed without magnification.
+The magnification at the location of the primary image is $\mu=4.3\pm0.2$.
+The total magnification is $\mu=5.2\pm0.3$.
+The lens model based on the median of the posterior PDF of each parameter is presented in Fig. \ref{figure:median-model}.\\

-The lens model based on the mean of the posterior of each parameter is presented in Figure \ref{figure:mean-model}.
-This model predicts a flux ratio of $4.92$, which compares well with the observed value of $4.8 \pm 2.6$.
-The source model is presented in the left panel of Figure \ref{figure:source} at a finer pixel scale than the data as lensing allows us to recover more spatial information than if the source was not lensed.

-We also reconstruct the source in the mean lens model using $\tt{LENSVIEW}$ \citep{wayth2006lensview}. $\tt{LENSVIEW}$ creates a mapping matrix for a given lens model which reverse maps image plane pixels to the source plane.
-We do this independently for the $J_{125}$ and $H_{160}$ images.
-The $\tt{LENSVIEW}$ reconstructions are shown in the centre and right panels of Figures \ref{figure:source} and agree well with the MCMC results.\\